mMerlin/fesTest/notes.md

 Origin of 0.1 inch grid for pin connection center points is 0.045,0.015 from viewBox origin.

 **I** don't want the pin/lead/leg graphics to extend past the 0.1 inch grid.
 Stop the graphics at the center of the breadboard holes.

+## Errata

+### Environment
+Fedora 24
+x86_64
+Version 0.9.2 (b8d2d5970658f0bed09c661c9

+Have not upgraded to 0.9.3, since trying to stay with what is provided in the Fedora repos.

+### defs and use
+I've been explore Fritzing and creating new parts.
+Been learning, finding, and working around either actual bugs or simple lack of knowledge.
+This one looks worth reporting.

+My background is computer programming, so I am quit comfortable using text/xml editors with the svg files for the part layers.
+I am finding several cases where things that look perfectly valid viewing the svg files, or even the Fritzing view fail to export as svg images.

+While Some of that will be due to not understanding the constraints needed for Fritzing, it would be real helpful if Fritzing was consistent.
+The parts look just fine in the Fritzing views, and also when exported as png or jpeg files.
+However export to svg is a lot more problematic.
+Content is simply dropped with no warning.
+Once you know what to look for, it easy to check the generated export files in a text editor, and verify that the expected elements are simply not there.
+That was the case with the issue someone else reported for text added to the schematic view.
+This one is a bit more insidious.
+Intending to reduce some duplication of common graphics pieces, I created some svg defs.
+The associated use element exist in the exported svg file, but the defs (definitions) elements do not get carried across.

+It appears that the svg export logic is only exporting the content of the view specifiy group element, without also pulling in the required supporting background elements.
+That is not a complete answer though.
+Manually added the defs, as well as the also needed xmlns:xlink attribute did not get the elements to actually show up.
+Nor did moving the defs element inside the (in this case) breadboard group element, and manually adding the xmlns:xlink attribute.
+That last did get the defs into the exported svg file, but viewer program (eog) did not show them.
+Firefox partially displayed it, be the graphics were a bit corrupt.
+I appears that generated svg file is not completely valid.

+In the cases tried, the Fritzing view displayed the content correctly, but the exported svg file was invalid or incomplete.